Orioles · Perching birds

 Oriolus oriolus

-Song Mats Havskogen
+Mats Havskogen

 How to recognize it

-Male: golden yellow with black wings and tail
+Male: yellow body, black wings and tail

 The Eurasian Golden Oriole stands out with its warm yellow body and black wings in the male.
 On a walk, though, it is often easier to hear than to see, because it stays tucked high in leafy crowns and keeps out of sight.